 As a rule of thumb, if you see a generator with 12,000 starting watts, this usually means that this is broadly speaking a 50 amp generator.

 These are two other figures you should pay close attention to.
 Some generators, for example, have 1200 starting watts and 9500 running watts.
 What do those two numbers mean and how do they differ from each other?

 Some appliances, like eg. an air conditioner, have a motor.
 The motor requires a bit more surge power to start at first.
 After that its energy consumption returns to a lower steady level.
-That amount of energy needed just for the startup is called starting (surge) wattage.
+The amount of energy needed just for the startup is called starting (surge) wattage.
 The energy used afterward is the running wattage AKA surge wattage.

 Which number should you pay higher attention to when looking for a generator?
 The answer is – both.

 To makes things easier, you should ideally ensure that the total starting wattage of your generator matches the sum of the starting watts for all the electrical equipment you want to run.
-Check out our calculator to get a better estimate of big of a generator you actually need.
+Check out our calculator to get a better estimate of how big of a generator you actually need.

 An average household comes with either a 100 Amp or 200 Amp circuit breaker.
-Therefore as you can see, even the larger portable generators can only cover around the 1/4 of the total possible energy need.
+Therefore as you can see, even the larger portable generators can only cover around 25% of the total possible energy need.
 Obviously you shouldn’t run everything in your house during a hurricane or a snowstorm.
 But even some of the most important appliances consume enough power to quickly reach the maximum power output of most of the portable generators.

 Some of these include:

 - 10,000 BTU air conditioner (2200 starting & 1500 running watts)